thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2019-06-10-singularity-net-partners-with-thoughtworks-arts.markdown

 ---
-title : "SingularityNet Partners With ThoughtWorks Arts"
+title : "SingularityNet Partners With Thoughtworks Arts"
 ---

 We are thrilled to be joining forces with the world’s first decentralized AI platform, [SingularityNET](https://singularitynet.io), for our next residency: [The Democratization of Artificial Intelligence via Blockchain](https://thoughtworksarts.io/open-call/2019-democratization-ai-blockchain/).